T3A2Group/client/README.md

-This is app front-end side
+This is app front-end side dev branch

 at this stage, we will use: